imkhateeb/retail-pulse/server/server.md

 1. **Retry Mechanism**: Retry image downloads on failure before marking the job as failed.
 2. **Notifications**: Integrate notifications to notify users when the job completes.
 3. **Cache Results**: Cache results in Redis for faster retrieval.
+4. **Better UI/UX**: Current UI/UX is built in much hurry and it has a lot's of improvement needed.